SDGforskning/sdg-strings/SDG12_query_action_WoS.md

 #### Phrase 2

-The aim of this phrase is to find research about advancing sustainable waste management including recycling, and about research promoting international agreements on hazardous wastes mentioned in the metadata for indicator 12.4.1. (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-04-01.pdf.
+The aim of this phrase is to find research about advancing sustainable waste management including recycling, and about research promoting international agreements on hazardous wastes.
+The elements of the phrase are *action + international agreements / recycling/sustainable+management + wastes*.

+International agreements were taken from the metadata for indicator 12.4.1. (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-04-01.pdf.

 `Recycling` terms are not restricted by sustainability string since recycling is understood as sustainable waste management in itself.
 According to metadata for indicator 12.5.1 (<a id="UNstats2021">[UN Statistics division, 2021](#f3)</a>) https://unstats.un.org/sdgs/metadata/files/Metadata-12-05-01.pdf `composting` and `codigestion` are included in recycling, but `combustion`not.
 The structure of this phrase reflects this definition.

-The elements of the phrase are *action(promote) + international agreements / recycling/sustainable+management + wastes*

 ```py
 TS=